-The Parable
+The Parable of the Prodigal Son

 Setting

-And the younger of them said to his father, Father, give me the portion of goods that falleth to me.
+12 And the younger of them said to his father, Father, give me the portion of goods that falleth to me.
 And he divided unto them his living.

 Luke 15:11, 12

 It was bizarre for several reasons.
 One is that he would make himself ineligible for any share of future increases in his father's wealth.
 Another is that he wanted his whole share to be converted into money that he could carry, therefore making it very easy to lose.
 Even worse, it would expose the younger son to the peril of managing wealth when he was still extremely immature.
 We are not told why the older man consented to this foolishness.
 Later developments in the parable suggest that Jesus wanted us to blame the father's consent in part upon the older brother.
 To say the least, the two brothers did not have a warm relationship with each other.
 The older showed no joy when the younger later returned home.
 So, we may guess that he was glad to see him go.
-Perhaps in anticipation that his father would gain more wealth, he wanted to remove any possibility that the younger would inherit any portion.
+Perhaps in anticipation that his father would gain more wealth, he wanted to remove any possibility that the younger would inherit any portion of it.

 Yet there is a deeper reason why Jesus constructed the parable as He did, with the younger son leaving home with his inheritance while he was still very young.
 The younger son represents every man or woman who strays away from God's blessing into licentious self-indulgence.
 The bad decision to take a downward path is generally made quite early in life, perhaps in the teen years or early twenties—at an age corresponding to the evident youth of the prodigal son.